antmicro/sargraph/README.md

 # Install requirements

 The sargraph requires `gnuplot`, `sysstat` (`sar`), `python3`, `coreutils` and `screen` to operate.
-In Debian you can install as:
+In Debian you can install them with:

 ```
 # install system dependencies